Tianxiang-C/SCI-Cream/content/publication/2022-07-11-tang-et-al/index.md

 publication: '*Eating and Weight Disorders-Studies on Anorexia, Bulimia and Obesity*'
 publication_short: '*Eat Weight Disord*'

+abstract: "

+Purpose: The Female Muscularity Scale (FMS) was specifically developed for assessing drive for muscularity in women.
+The current study aimed to translate the FMS into Chinese (FMS-C) and examine its psychometric properties among Chinese young women.

+Methods: Based on standard procedures, the FMS was translated into Chinese.
+By using the psych and lavaan packages on R version 4.0.3, the current study examined the factor structure, reliability, and convergent and incremental validity of the FMS-C with a sample of 517 Chinese women college students (*M<sub>age</sub>* = 18.86 years).

+Results: Results showed a 2-factor structure including attitudes and behaviors of the FMS-C. The internal consistency reliability (Cronbach's *α*) was .91 for the total FMS-C scale and .89 and .88 for the Attitudes and Behaviors subscales, respectively.
+Results also revealed evidence for good convergent and incremental validity of the FMS-C.

+Conclusion: Findings suggest that the FMS-C can be a useful tool to measure both attitudes and behaviors underlying drive for muscularity and muscle tone concerns among Chinese young women."

 # Summary.
 An optional shortened abstract.
 summary: